Trump calls off Florida segment of GOP National Convention

 The Biden campaign did not immediately respond to messages Thursday seeking comment on Trump’s announcement.

-In recent weeks, Trump aides and allies have encouraged the president to consider calling off the convention, advising him it was not worth going forward with the event if the focus would be on the pandemic.
+In recent weeks, Trump aides and allies have encouraged the president to consider calling off the convention, arguing it was not worth going forward with the event if the focus would be on the pandemic.
 Trump acknowledged that consideration, saying, “I could see the media saying, ‘Oh, this is very unsafe.’”

 After a three-month hiatus, Trump has stepped back to the forefront of the government’s handling of the virus with regular briefings aiming to stanch an erosion of support in public and private polls that has followed the surge in new virus cases.

-Trump said he did not cancel the event at the request of local officials, but the Jacksonville City Council was set to meet Friday to discuss safety concerns around the convention.
+Trump said he did not cancel the convention events at the request of local officials, but the Jacksonville City Council was set to meet Friday to discuss safety concerns around the gathering.

-Jacksonville Mayor Lenny Curry, who is a former chair of the Florida Republican Party, said he appreciated Trump “putting health and public safety first.”
+Jacksonville Mayor Lenny Curry, a former chair of the Florida Republican Party, said he appreciated Trump “putting health and public safety first.”

 “I know this was a difficult decision and just demonstrates and reaffirms once again his commitment to Jacksonville, the state of Florida and the people of the United States of America,” he said.
 “I’m grateful for him and his leadership, and this was the right way to move forward.”

-Joe Gruters, current chair of the Florida Republican Party and a state senator from Sarasota, called it a “selfless move that he canceled.”
+Joe Gruters, current chair of the Florida Republican Party and a state senator from Sarasota, called it a “selfless move.”

 “Having our home-state candidate was going to be a really big deal for Florida, but listen, he had it right,” Gruters said.
 “At the end of the day, it’s about safety.”

-More than 10,000 people were expected in Jacksonville — already a fraction of the number that would attend a normal convention.
+More than 10,000 people were expected in Jacksonville — already a fraction of the number that would typically attend a nominating convention.
 Only 336 delegates will be allowed to participate in Charlotte under extraordinary procedures approved last month by the Republican National Committee.
 The balance of the more than 2,500 delegates will vote by proxy.

+Cory Burkarth, a spokesperson for the city of Charlotte, said Thursday, “We have an agreement in place with the Republican National Committee to host a substantially scaled down business meeting and that is what we are planning to do.”

+The RNC had raised over $35 million in contributions earmarked for the convention since 2017, according to an analysis of campaign finance disclosures by The Associated Press.
+The list of donors to the now-canceled event reads like a who’s who of industry titans, power brokers and wealthy Republicans.

 Farrington reported from Tallahassee, Fla.